STEM TEACHING TOOLS GRANTS - Gravely Grants

 Send us your photos!!
 Click HERE to submit pictures electronically.

-Chapter Guidelines for Grant Selection (recommended by the AFCEA Educational Foundation.
+Chapter Guidelines for Gravely STEM Teaching Tool Grant Selection (recommended by the AFCEA Educational Foundation.
 Local Chapters have latitude to modify based on their needs.)
-Please follow these guidelines.
+Please refer to these guidelines.

-one elementary, middle or high school science, technology, engineering or math (STEM) teacher in the local community.
+one middle/intermediate or high school science, technology, engineering or math (STEM) teacher in the local community.
 Teachers

 working in schools which are poorly supported and/or with